bidayatulhidayah/bidayatulhidayah/README.md

 <!--   &#8287;&#8287;&#8287;&#8287;&#8287;
   <a href="http://eyl327.mywebcommunity.org/promos/"><img width="32px" alt="Free Stuff" title="Free gifts for you" src="https://i.imgur.com/0uVwkoZ.png"/></a> -->
 </p>

-A highly motivated graduate engineer with a strong passion for continuous learning and innovation.
-Always eager to explore emerging technologies and expand my expertise in electrical, electronics, robotics, AI, and automation.
-I thrive on challenges that push me beyond my comfort zone, enabling me to acquire new skills and contribute effectively to cutting-edge projects.

-- 🌱 I’m currently learning ROS
-- 👯 I’m looking for opportunity to work on electrical, electronics and automation engineering
-- ⚡ Fun fact: I love photography and sending postcards

 <!--
 **bidayatulhidayah/bidayatulhidayah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.